danielskowronski/BigSur_Hackintosh_on_ASUS_X470-PRO/README.md

 # BigSur_Hackintosh_on_ASUS_X470-PRO

+## This project is obsolete!

+While it still works on described hardware platform with Big Sur, it was never tested on Monterey, let alone Ventura.
+I no longer use this software configuration and can't help with any issues, but I'm keeping this source code as a public archive.

+---

 ## Disclaimer
 Most of the repo consists of files not created by me - this is only compilation.
 See COPYRIGHTS.md